jpjpjp2020/schoolprojects/GO_SSR_car_site/README.md

     ```

-- Design + code logic: Did not deliberately stop a user from comparing a car vs itself or not running compare action or opening the compare page wit 1 car only - User can compare a car vs itself and also open the comparison page with no car or 1 car only chosen - This is s because this edge case does not brake anything and if a user wants to be weird, there is no reason to spend time and resources to stop them from doing so IRL if it does not affect the business logic of the project.
+- Design + code logic: Did not deliberately stop a user from comparing a car vs itself or not running compare action or opening the compare page with 1 car only - User can compare a car vs itself and also open the comparison page with no car or 1 car only chosen - This is s because this edge case does not brake anything and if a user wants to be weird, there is no reason to spend time and resources to stop them from doing so IRL if it does not affect the business logic of the project.